kemigoodluck2022-create/General-Hospital-Analysis/README.md

 * **Monthly Trend Analysis**

-  * Tracks how patient visits change over time
+  * Tracks patient visit patterns over time

 * **Diagnosis Breakdown**

-  * Identifies the most common medical conditions
+  * Highlights most common conditions

 * **Outcome Analysis**

-  * Visualizes patient outcomes (Recovered, Admitted, etc.)
+  * Shows recovery, admission, and other outcomes

-* **Validation Check**
+* **Prescription Validation**

-  * Evaluates prescription accuracy
+  * Checks correctness of antibiotic prescriptions

 * **Interactive Filters (Slicers)**

-  * Filter data by Gender, Age Group, and Diagnosis
+  * Gender, Age Group, Diagnosis

 ---

 ## 🔍 Key Insights

-* Patient visits peak in **April, August, and November**, suggesting possible seasonal patterns
+* Patient visits peak in **April, August, and November**, suggesting possible seasonal trends
-* **Diabetes and Pneumonia** are the most common diagnoses
+* **Diabetes and Pneumonia** are the most frequent diagnoses
-* Antibiotic usage stands at **41%**, aligning with infection-related cases
+* Antibiotic usage rate is **41%**, mainly linked to infection-related cases
-* A relatively low error rate (**10.7%**) indicates strong diagnostic accuracy
+* Prescription validation shows a relatively low error rate (**10.7%**), indicating strong diagnostic consistency

 ---

 ## 🧠 What I Learned

-Working on this project helped me understand:
+* How to combine **Excel and Power BI in a real analytics workflow**

-* How to design dashboards that are not just visual, but **insight-driven**
+* The importance of **clean data before visualization**
-* The importance of **clean layout and user experience** in data presentation
+* How DAX can enhance analytical depth in dashboards
-* How to use **DAX measures** to create dynamic and interactive reports
+* How to present data in a way that tells a **clear, structured story**
-* How to communicate findings clearly through **data storytelling**
+* How Excel and Power BI complement each other in real-world analysis

 ---

 ## 🚀 Conclusion

-This dashboard demonstrates how healthcare data can be transformed into meaningful insights through effective visualization.
+This project demonstrates how healthcare data can be transformed into meaningful insights using a combination of **Excel for preprocessing** and **Power BI for visualization**.

-It highlights the importance of combining **technical skills** with **clear storytelling** to support data-driven decisions.
+It highlights the importance of combining technical analysis with storytelling to support better, data-driven healthcare decisions.

 ---

 ## 📸 Dashboard Preview

 ![Dashboard Preview](Screenshot.png.png)

 ---